sstroemer/en.ergie.at/README.md

 ### Local setup (Linux)

 1. Install Hugo: [gohugo.io/installation](https://gohugo.io/installation/)
-2. Clone this repository, e.g., `git clone https://github.com/ait-energy/en.ergie.at.git`
+2. Clone this repository, e.g., `git clone https://github.com/ait-energy/en.ergie.at.git`.
+If you don't have access, fork this repository.
 3. Inside the folder `en.ergie.at`: execute `git submodule update --init --recursive` to also get the (submodule-d) theme (this might take a bit)
 4. Inside the folder `en.ergie.at`: execute `git submodule update --remote --merge` to update the theme
 5. Inside the folder `en.ergie.at`: execute `hugo server --buildDrafts`